About the Opportunity

 Pride Foundation is a proud equal opportunity employer committed to an inclusive work environment and to building a team that reflects the rich diversity of our community.
 People of color, people with disabilities, and people of diverse sexual orientations, gender expressions and identities who are underrepresented in the field of philanthropy are encouraged to apply.

 Send letter of interest and resume to: Katie Carter at firstname.lastname@example.org.
-Please include “Regional Director of Community Engagement” in the subject line of your email.
+Please include “Regional Philanthropy Officer” in the subject line of your email.
+In your letter of interest, please make it a point to address the skills and experiences you bring to this role, as outlined above.

-Interested candidates are encouraged to submit their applications by Friday, June 7th for early consideration, though applications will be accepted until the position is filled.
-All applications will be reviewed and acted upon as they are received.
+Interested candidates are encouraged to submit their applications by Friday, September 6th.
+Applications will be accepted until the position is filled, though applications submitted after the deadline will be considered on a case by case basis.
 The position will be filled as soon as the appropriate candidate is found, as the position is available immediately.